PX4/PX4-user_guide/en/sim_gazebo_gz/worlds.md

 ## Lawn

 Lawn is a flat green world that is a less-optimized alternative to [rover world](#rover).
-It is not recommended the low frame rate causes segmentation faults on some frames.
+It is not recommended as the low frame rate causes segmentation faults on some frames.

 [PX4-gazebo-models/main/worlds/lawn.sdf](https://github.com/PX4/PX4-gazebo-models/blob/main/worlds/lawn.sdf)